 If you would like photocopies from a folder of loose pages, please leave the items in their original order, and use the placeholders to distinguish the locations of your requests.

-Photocopies for on-site patrons will require a 24-hour turnaround, and all copies will be stamped with a COPY stamp.
+Photocopies will be stamped with a COPY stamp.
 Fragile items or items larger than 28 x 43 cm (11 x 17 inches) cannot be copied; however, these items may be considered for digital imaging.
 For information about fees and shipping for photocopies, please see Research & Reproductions.

-When you have completed researching for the day, please inform the library attendant if you will be returning to continue researching so that your items will be kept on the hold shelf or on a book truck until your next visit.
+When you have completed researching for the day, please inform the library attendant that you have finished.
 You will be asked to sign out of the reading room log book.